ByLaws of Carteret County Democratic Women

 Section 2

-A person shall be considered a voting member upon payment of their annual donation.
+shall be considered a voting member upon payment of their annual donation.
+The fiscal year

 Section 3